Resume length calculator

 How many bullet points should each job have?

-Early career (0–3 years): 3–4 bullets per role.
-Mid-career (3–8 years): 4–5 bullets.
-Senior (8+ years): 5–6 bullets for recent roles, 2–3 for older roles.
-Each bullet should start with a strong action verb and include a quantifiable result wherever possible.
+Early career (0-3 years): 3-4 bullets per role.
+Mid-career (3-8 years): 4-5 bullets.
+Senior (8+ years): 5-6 bullets for your recent roles and 2-3 for older ones.
+Lead with an action verb and put a number on it whenever you can.
+Want to see what your bullets look like next to a specific job?
+Find a job to test against.

 What sections can I cut if my resume is too long?

-Cut in this order: (1) objective statement — replace with a 2-sentence summary, (2) references available upon request — everyone knows this, (3) jobs older than 15 years unless they are directly relevant, (4) generic skills like Microsoft Office, (5) high school education if you have a degree.
+Cut in this order.
+First the objective statement (replace with a 2-sentence summary).
+Then the line about references being available on request.
+Then jobs older than 15 years unless they're directly relevant.
+Then generic skills like Microsoft Office.
+Last, your high school education if you have a degree.
+Still over budget?
+Browse jobs in your target role to see which sections actually matter for the work you want.